Love fresh spinach leaves? Use these tips for growing spinach in your garden.

-Spinach seedlings don’t do well when transplanted.
-Because of this, don’t try to start your seeds indoors.
-Instead, opt to plant them directly outdoors.
-You can start planting your spinach seeds as soon as the soil is soft and threat of serious frost has passed.
+If you opt to plant your spinach seeds directly outdoors.
+You can start planting your spinach seeds as soon as the soil is soft and the threat of serious frost has passed.
 Your seedlings will need a good six weeks of cooler temps in order to thrive, so don’t wait until temperatures get too warm to plant.

 To start planting your spinach seeds, pick a spot that gets full sun.
 When sowing, plant them ½ an inch deep.
 You want to sow in rows, spacing seeds out about 2 inches.
 This may feel a little close while you are planting, but rest assured the seedlings will thrive.
 Water well, especially during the first few weeks.

 Growing spinach in containers:

 Spinach makes an excellent container plant, so feel free to skip the ground altogether and plant your spinach seeds in a large flower pot or planter instead.
 Thin spinach seedlings to 6 inches apart.
 Growing spinach in a container may allow you to extend its growing season by moving the pot to a shaded area once it becomes hot outside.
 Here are more container gardening tips.

 Watch for slow growth with your seedlings.
 If you aren’t seeing any changes in your seedlings, go ahead and fertilize.
 Once the seedlings are about 2-3 inches tall, you can begin to thin them out.
 Remove the smaller, skinnier plants and leave the hardier plants.